[Go to end]

 They neighbor's goods

-The last Commandment talks about not “coveting your neighbors goods.”
+The last Commandment talks about not "coveting your neighbors goods."
 In the biblical version, the text specifically mentions things like oxen, asses, manservants and maidservants (meaning slaves)—but that portion is usually omitted, probably because owning oxen, asses and slaves is frowned upon nowadays.
-Now, I’m not sure we want to push this commandment.
-Some economists think coveting what the Jones’s have is fundamental to our capitalistic society and vitality.
-Maybe we could change it to “coveting is okay, but then go buy your own stuff.”
+Now, I'm not sure we want to push this commandment.
+Some economists think coveting what the Jones's have is fundamental to our capitalistic society.
+Maybe we could change it to "coveting is okay, but then go buy your own stuff."

 The Catholic ninth Commandment (which the Protestants and Jews roll up into the coveting commandment) is really a puzzler; "Thou shalt not covet thy neighbor's wife."
 Does this mean heterosexual women are off the lusting hook?
 Isn't coveting women, married or not, a major element of advertising and entertainment?
 Do you want to explain this one to your kids?